SpektraSystems/CloudLabs-Azure/azure-monitoring/Instructions/Solutions/Challenge 6: Dashboard and Analytics.md

 2. After the Web App deploys, we need to configure some settings to enable Azure Monitor Plugin

-3. From the Azure Portal navigate to your newly created App Service, Configurstions, Application Settings
+3. From the Azure Portal navigate to your newly created App Service -> Configurations -> General Settings

 4. Under **Always On**, change the value to On.